wettergrund/BlazorQuiz/README.md

 - ❓ User can create quizzes and let other users take the quiz
 - 🖼 A quiz question can contain a picture, video or just text
 - ⌛ User can set time limit for the quiz (timer applies to each question)
-  - User score is affected by the time they take to answer
+  - User score is affected by elapsed time
 - 🥇 User can list their quizzes and see who have answered them

 ## The Code